 Once upon a time, buying an iPad just meant buying the iPad.
 There was one model, and nothing else on the market came close to it.

-But these days, Apple has four different iPads in four different sizes, each with its own components and perks, not to mention a distinct price point.
-Hey, at least it's better than Apple's iPhone situation right now, since there are eight different handsets still up for sale.
+But these days, Apple has four different iPads in five different sizes, each with its own components and perks not to mention wildly varying price tags.

 Still, if you're planning on spending a few (or several) hundred quid on a tablet, you'll want to make sure you end up with the device that's perfectly suited for your needs.
 Which iPad is best for you?
 Let's explore…